abanobmorkosgad/DevOps_Task_03/README.md

-# Setup setup a robust CI/CD pipeline for a three-tier application consists of:
+# Setup a robust CI/CD pipeline for a three-tier application consists of:
 •	Frontend: React
 •	Backend: Nodejs
 •	Database: Mongodb